Assistant Professor, Public Administration

 USC Price School of Public Policy, Graduate Commencement Speaker, 2013.

-USC Price School of Public Policy, Award for Excellence in Scholarly Publication, 2012.
+USC Price School of Public Policy, Award for Outstanding Achievement, 2012; Award for Excellence in Scholarly Publication, 2012.

 Outstanding Student of the Year 2009, National Center for Metropolitan Transportation Research (METRANS), USC Price School of Public Policy.